If you’ve ever heard the sound of a joint cracking or popping, you might have wondered if it’s normal, healthy, or even safe.

-So, we get asked this question at least once a day!
 Is it safe to crack my knuckles?
-Why does my knee pop everytime time I go up stairs?
+We get asked this question at least once a day!
+Why does my knee pop every time time I go upstairs?
 Why does my hip crack when I bend down to pick up my grandkids?
-First lets talk about WHY they pop and crack.
+First let’s talk about WHY they pop and crack.
 In this blog post, we’ll explore the causes of joint cracking and popping, as well as whether or not it can cause harm or damage to your joints.

 This is the most common cause and is usually from a deliberate crack, like when you crack your knuckles.
 When you attempt to crack a joint, you are stretching out the ligaments, joint, and surrounding tissues which causes air to be released and results in the often-satisfying noise.
 This is a harmless phenomenon that many people find satisfying or even addictive.